jodafons/lps-cluster/README.md

 - [Storage 1](http://storage01.lps.ufrj.br:5000)

+## Networks:

+- `10.1.1.*` internal network where all `caloba` nodes are connected.
+- `146.164.147.*` external network.

 ## Service Nodes:

 There are two physical service nodes into the network.
 The node `service01` is responsible to hold the base cluster services like:

-- Domain name server managed by `dns-server` virtual machine with address `146.164.147.2`
+- Domain name server managed by `dns-server` virtual machine with address `146.164.147.2`.
-- LDAP accounts and Kerberos passwords managed by `auth-server` virtual machine with address `146.163.147.3`
+- LDAP accounts and Kerberos passwords managed by `auth-server` virtual machine with address `146.163.147.3`.
-- SLURM manager control managed by `slurm-server` virtual machine with address `146.164.147.4`
+- SLURM manager control managed by `slurm-server` virtual machine with address `146.164.147.4`.
-- Login managed by `login-server` virtual machine with address `146.164.147.5`
+- Login managed by `login-server` virtual machine with address `146.164.147.5`.
-- VPN server managed by `vpn-server` virtual machine with address `146.164.147.6`
+- VPN server managed by `vpn-server` virtual machine with address `146.164.147.6`.

 The node `service02` is responsible to manager all external services like: